Darlene Love: Personal life

 Love has been married three times and has four children.
 She married Leonard Peete in 1959.
 She had two sons with him: Marcus (b.
 1961) and Chawn (b.
 1964), and a daughter, Rosalynn, who died shortly after birth.
 They divorced in 1968.
 She married Wesley Mitchell in 1971, had a son, Jason Davion (b.
 1974), and later divorced.
 Love married Alton Allison on June 28, 1984, in Teaneck, New Jersey, and they reside in Rockland County, New York.

+Love was close to fellow American soul singers Dionne Warwick, Dee Dee Warwick and Cissy Houston, all of whom she met in the mid-1960s.
+After relocating to the East Coast in the early 1970s, she frequently collaborated with the trio, most notably as one of Dionne Warwick's background singers along with Warwick's sister Dee Dee during her 1970s concerts.

+In addition, while staying over at Cissy Houston's suburban home in East Orange, New Jersey, Love befriended Houston's eight-year-old daughter Whitney.
+Cissy later made Love Houston's godmother.
+Love and Whitney remained close up until Whitney's untimely death in 2012.

 Awards and honors

 In 1995, Love received the Rhythm and Blues Foundation's Pioneer Award.

 In 2008, Love was ranked No. 84 on Rolling Stone's 100 Greatest Singers list.

 On March 14, 2011, Love was inducted into the Rock and Roll Hall of Fame, with a speech by Bette Midler.
 Midler said "she changed my view of the world, listening to those songs, you had to dance, you had to move, you had to keep looking for the rebel boy".
 Near tears, Love noted that she would turn 70 later that year, and thanked Spector "for recognizing my talent and making me the main voice in his Wall of Sound".
 Her speech elicited a standing ovation.
 Later, she sang "Zip-a-Dee-Doo-Dah" with Bruce Springsteen providing a guitar solo.

 In 2015, Love won her first Grammy Award for Best Music Film for the documentary 20 Feet From Stardom.

 In 2015, Love was featured in the September issue of Entertainment Weekly.
 In the music section of the magazine, it introduced Love's five decades of musical accomplishments, such as different solos and albums.

 Love provided the inaugural performance to christen the opening of the Clermont Performing Arts Center in Clermont, Florida on September 26, 2015.

+In December 2025, Love was inaugurated onto the Count Basie Center for the Arts Walk of Fame in Red Bank, New Jersey.

+Darlene Love: I Know Where I've Been, a feature documentary about Love by Canadian filmmaker Barry Avrich, is slated to premiere at the 2026 Toronto International Film Festival.